karimfadl/kops-ansible/README.md

 3. Clone The repo to  your Local Machine : https://github.com/karimfadl/vagrant-kops-ansible

+-Change The following  Vars to match your infrastructure in "group_vars/all" [Access Key - Secret Key - Bucket Name - cluster_name - DNS Zones]

--Enter to the repo and launch the Vagrantfile through this command : vagrant up
+-In repo and launch the Vagrantfile through this command : vagrant up

 -ssh to vagrant machine through this command : "vagrant ssh"